ropitz/dataarc-demo/docs/Getting-Started.rst

 - Identify the key dataset for mapping in DataARC.
     * See Choosing which data to add later in this document for more guidelines to consider.
 - Understand the concepts represented by the knowledge graph.
-    * Concepts are taken directly from the CIDOC CRM.
-For an exploratory examination of these concepts, visit
+    * Concepts used by DataArc are all mapped to CIDOC CRM concepts.
+For an exploratory examination of those concepts, visit
       |use_and_learn|
+    * The DataArc Team have developed a domain-specific ontology using common concepts that will serve to connect many of the contributed datasets.
+    * Note that some of the concepts may be associated with more than one CIDOC CRM concept, e.g., a whale may be both an actor and a biological entity.
 - Collect concepts from literature associated with the key dataset.
     * Recall that the CIDOC CRM is chosen specifically to be consistent in mapping concepts across the ontologies of archaeology.
     * JN3 will be helpful for seeing existing connections between two datasets that have already been mapped.